timmyraynor/timmyraynor.github.io/_posts/2018-05-16-hdf-automation-with-ansible.markdown

 ## NiFi and HDF
 NiFi and HDF have become really popular in "Data Streaming", "Data Pipeline" domains.
 And with the impact from Cloud providers serverless services, having your own on-prim infrastructure and maintain it becomes more and more difficult.

-In one of the Big Data project, *Automation* is the keyword to control the maintainence cost of an on-prim HDF cluster within a reasonable range.
+In one of the Big Data project, *Automation* is the keyword to control the maintenance cost of an on-prim HDF cluster within a reasonable range.
 So far **Ansible** has won a great position in automation orchestration tools hence it is also our choice for automating on-prim HDF cluster deployment.

 ## Ansible
 **Ansible** is famous for the **idempotent** feature as you set your target state in the ansible playbook and ansible will try to reach that target state for you.
-Main differences between a shell script is you can savely run your ansible playbook multiple times with a progressive delta everytime there's a need of change, which would be very tricky to reach the same goal on Shell scripts.
+Main differences between a shell script is you can safely run your ansible playbook multiple times with a progressive delta every time there's a need of change, which would be very tricky to reach the same goal on Shell scripts.

 You could find more about Ansible over [here] or a [quick-start-video]